beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/10-setting-fields-reference.md

 ),
 ```

-If you would like to enable oEmbed in your editor fields, set the `wpautop`
-param to `false` and output your text in frontend.php like so...
+If you would like to enable oEmbed in your editor fields, set the `wpautop` param to `false` and output your text in frontend.php like so.

 ```php
 global $wp_embed;